golioth/developer-training/website/docs/zephyr-training/05_golioth/lightdb_stream.md

 ## Additional Exercises

 1. Convert the `printk()` messages in the main loop to logging messages
-2. Golioth remote logging is already turned on for this app.
-Use `menuconfig` to turn it off
+2. Turn on Golioth remote logging for this app by adding the `CONFIG_LOG_BACKEND_GOLIOTH=y` Kconfig symbol to the build.
     * Rebuild and flash the firmware to verify logs are no longer sent to the servers